The Hunt Family

 It is intriguing to find that for six years (1903-1908) Toowoomba had two girls’ schools named after the women’s colleges Newnham and Girton which were founded at Cambridge … Whether this was a coincidence or whether the owners and founders had affiliations with those colleges is not clear.
 Certainly they set a precedent for other girls’ private schools in Queensland to be named after English University colleges – Somerville House, St. Margaret’s and St. Hilda’s all bear the names of colleges at Oxford.
 Both Newnham and Girton … were concerned with academic excellence as well as those qualities and attributes which Edwardian Toowoomba regarded as essential for the proper education of its young ladies.

 Girton College continued until 1910.
 According to Bygott & Cable1, Miss Margaret Bailey BA 1900, the distinguished headmistress of Ascham School (1914-1946) attended Newnham and then taught under Miss Hunt at Girton, 1903-07.
 Fanny’s mother Margaret Morgan Hunt and sisters Maggie born 1864 and Lily born 1876 also lived at the school.
-Another of the sisters, Florence Mary Gwenllian Hunt born 1869, married George Standish Harpur Haly in 1903, in either Toowoomba or Townsville, then they went to live in Cloncurry.
-Through them the youngest sister Edith Lillian Hunt (Lily) met Thomas Eccaboon d’Archy (Dick), a station manager from outside Cloncurry, the man she was to marry.
+Another of the sisters, Florence Mary Gwenllian Hunt born 1869, married George Standish Harpur Haly in 1903 in Townsville, then they went to live in Cloncurry.
+Through them the youngest sister Edith Lillian Hunt (Lily) met Thomas Eckiboon d’Archy (Dick), a station manager from outside Cloncurry, the man she was to marry.

 The Wedding at Girton